ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 1. Request a researcher account by emailing us at [vbl@vu.nl](mailto:vbl@vu.nl) with your (1) first name, (2) last name, (3) VUnet ID, and (4) VU email address.
 While we create your account, please ensure that the following points are completed in the meantime.
 2. Make sure you have your ethical approval ready.
 If you do not know how to obtain an ethical or what the ethical approval should look like, check the [ethical approval](ethical-approval) page.
+3. Make sure you have your budget number ready.
+This is necessary for the financial department to process the payments to the participants.
-3. Know your desired number of participants.
+4. Know your desired number of participants.
 You will need to communicate this information to us later in the process.
-4. We highly recommend incorporating [attention check(s)](attention-checks) in your survey.
+5. We highly recommend incorporating [attention check(s)](attention-checks) in your survey.
 This will ensure that you can [deny payment](granting-or-denying-payment) for non-serious participation.

 <br>